ymju86/ymju86.github.io/_notebooks/2021-12-17-jupyter-blogs.md

 ```

 ## Front matter
-Since `nbconvert` does not change the content of Markdown cells, I can simply define the first cell of the
+Since `nbconvert` does not change the content of Markdown cells, simply define the first cell of the
 notebook to be a Markdown cell and write the YAML front matter there.
 For example, the first cell of this
 notebook reads
 ```